 Field Experience is an integral component of King's Teacher Education Program.
 Here you begin to make exciting connections between theory and practice.
-You begin to understand what it means to make a difference in the lives of students.
+You start to understand what it means to make a difference in the lives of students.

-At King's you will experience a variety of connections to the external classroom in addition to your two student teaching practica.
-For example, you will have the opportunity to work with an individual student as part of one of your courses.
-Other opportunities, such as literacy events or classroom observations will vary, depending on whether you are in the elementary or secondary stream.
+Experience a variety of connections to the external classroom in addition to your two student teaching practica.
+You have the opportunity to work with an individual student as part of one of your courses.
+Other opportunities, such as literacy events or classroom observations, vary depending on whether you are in the elementary or secondary stream.

-You will spend a total of 18 weeks in practicum placements.
-You will meet personally with the Field Services Manager to determine where you will be placed.
-This placement may be in a variety of settings that include: Public, Catholic, Independent, and Christian.
+Students spend a total of 18 weeks in practicum placements.
+You meet personally with the Field Services Manager to determine where you will be placed.
+This placement may be in a variety of settings that include the following: Public, Catholic, Independent, and Christian.

 All courses with a practicum component in the B.Ed. program (EDUC 251, EDUC 351, 353, and EDUC 450, 451, 453) are completed under the supervision of certificated classroom mentor teachers and King’s faculty supervisors.

-You will be required to have current record checks to complete many of your field experiences.
+You are required to have current record checks to complete many of your field experiences.